jkomoros/code-sprouts/README.md

     limerickTopic : string;
 };
 ```

+The presence of `schema.ts` is what tells the library to help the bot manage state on its behalf.

 For each turn of the conversation, the Sprout runner constructs a new prompt to
 pass to the bot and get its response.
 It passes in the last state object and